 TLC Board Members

 TLC is governed by a six-member Board of eminent indigenous language specialists, both native speakers and linguists.
 The Board of Directors is responsible for the overall direction and decision-making of the organization.
 Directors are elected for two-year terms from candidates nominated from within the Board.
-All of our board members volunteer their time to prevent further language loss.
+All of our board members are actively involved leaders working to revitalize their own language and volunteer their time to support other Tribes by driving TLC’s mission forward.

 Past Board Members